The Star of Remphan

 According to the Collins, Merriam-Webster and other dictionaries, the word "Hex" means to bewitch; to practice sorcery, to cast a curse, spell or charm intended to cause harm.

+This ancient occult symbol is also known as the “Seal of Solomon”.
 It is known that Solomon had built altars to the idols of his wives: Chemosh, Ammon, Ashtoreth, Milcom and Molech.

 1 Kings 11:5-8 "Solomon followed Ashtoreth the goddess of the Sidonians and Milcom the abomination of the Ammonites.
 So Solomon did evil in the sight of the LORD; unlike his father David, he did not follow the LORD completely.
 At that time on a hill east of Jerusalem, Solomon built a high place for Chemosh the abomination of Moab and for Molech the abomination of the Ammonites.
 He did the same for all his foreign wives, who burned incense and sacrificed to their gods.

 One can then assume that King Solomon brought the symbol to the Israelites through his own demon worship initiated by his many wives, when he turned away from the Lord.
-Note that the Bible ascribes the number 666 in gold weight to Solomon.

 Acts 7:43 “Yea, ye took up the tabernacle of Moloch, and the star of your god Remphan, figures which ye made to worship them: and I will carry you away beyond Babylon.”